 At A Hundred Monkeys we make every word count.
 From naming to brand messaging, our expertise is distillation.

 We believe human attention is a resource worth earning and respecting.
-We use language to draw people in and explain why they might want to stick around.
+We use language to draw people in.

 We are a Berkeley, California-based naming and writing studio.
 Since 1990, we’ve kept busy working with passionate people who can embrace creativity without being assholes.
 So far, so good.

 MINERAL is a foundational building block of life—it speaks to the necessity of the computational agriculture platform the team is building.
 It also suggests the nutrients and rich soil needed to grow healthy crops.
 Finally, Mineral is about data collection and the resulting insights of that information.